kuzudb/kuzudb.github.io/docs/cypher/query-clauses/return.md

 View example in [Colab](https://colab.research.google.com/drive/1NcR-xL4Rb7nprgbvk6N2dIP30oqyUucm#scrollTo=gZ7zGvGQ0tZf).

 ## Returning All Variables
-Returning all vairables in the query can be written as `RETURN *` as a syntactic sugar.
+Returning all variables in the query can be written as `RETURN *` as a syntactic sugar.
 Below query returns "a" and "b", relationship is omitted because no variable binds to it.
 ```
 MATCH (a:User)-[:Follows]->(b:User)
 RETURN *;